Job description

 According to Torrington, a job description is usually developed by conducting a job analysis, which includes examining the tasks and sequences of tasks necessary to perform the job.
 The analysis considers the areas of knowledge, skills and abilities needed to perform the job.
 Job analysis generally involves the following steps: collecting and recording job information; checking the job information for accuracy; writing job descriptions based on the information; using the information to determine what skills, abilities, and knowledge are required to perform the job; updating the information from time to time.
 A job usually includes several roles.

 According to Hall, the job description might be broadened to form a person specification or may be known as "terms of reference".
 The person/job specification can be presented as a stand-alone document, but in practice it is usually included within the job description.
 A job description is often used by employers in the recruitment process.

-Roles and responsibilities
+Key characteristics

+Accountability

+A job description outlines the roles and responsibilities of a position by specifying the outcomes a person is accountable for and defining the role they are expected to take on, showing how their contributions support team and organizational goals.

+Functional competency

+A job description outlines how one should operate in the role and at what level by defining the actions, problem-solving methods, communication style, decision-making approach, and interpersonal behaviors required to perform tasks effectively and meet performance expectations.

+Reporting lines and relationships

-A job description may include relationships with other people in the organization: Supervisory level, managerial requirements, and relationships with other colleagues.
+A job description outlines the relationships and reporting structure with others in the organization, such as reporting to supervisors or managers, overseeing subordinates, and collaborating with colleagues across teams.

-Development goals

-A job description need not be limited to explaining the current situation, or work that is currently expected; it may also set out goals for what might be achieved in the future, such as possible promotions routes and conditions.